SpongePowered/SpongeDocs/source/contributing/implementation/datamanipulator.rst

 Validation Methods
 ~~~~~~~~~~~~~~~~~~

 Always return a boolean value.
-If the method is called ``supports()`` it should perform a general check if the supplied target generally supports the kind of data handled by our ``DataProcessor``.
+If any of the ``supports(target)`` methods is called it should perform a general check if
+the supplied target generally supports the kind of data handled by our ``DataProcessor``.
+Based on your level of
+abstraction you might not have to implement it at all, if you have to just implement the most specific one, as the more
+generic ones usually delegate to them.

 For our ``HealthDataProcessor`` ``supports()`` is implemented by the ``AbstractEntityDataProcessor``.
 Per
 default, it will return true if the supplied argument is an instance of the class specified when calling the